nopSolutions/nopCommerce/upgradescripts/1.90-2.00/Readme.txt

 	6e.
 Update your message templates (some tokens were changed) 6f.
 Configure your payment, shipping, tax providers 6g.
 Update topics (can't be automated)
 	6h.
-Recreate product variant attribute combination (if you had ones) 6i.
-Reconfigure prices by customer roles (Now we have new implementation of tier prices based on customer roles) 6j.
+Reconfigure prices by customer roles (Now we have new implementation of tier prices based on customer roles) 6i.
 Reconfigure discount requirements for each discount (new implementation)
-8. Delete all pictures from \Content\Images\Thumbs directory
-9. Ensure that everything is OK
+8. Ensure that everything is OK